TheThingsNetwork/docs/doc/content/lorawan/antenna-connectors/_index.md

 There are two types:

 - **RP-N Male** -  these connectors have a center sleeve and inner threads.
-There is a ferrule exists between the center pin and the inner threads.
+There is a ferrule between the center pin and the inner threads.

 {{< figure src="RP-N-male.png" alt="RP-N Male" >}}